cse031sust02/python-job-assignment/task1/database.md

 ## Database Design

 We will use PostgreSQL as our database server.
+We will also use the PostGIS extension to query the nearest restaurants od a customer.

 #### users :
 ```